Resources

 Gaussian Splats for Surveyors

 Where Gaussian Splatting fits in a survey workflow.
-What splats are good at, what they're bad at, and how to capture them on a survey-scale site.
+What splats are good at, what they're not, and how to capture them effectively on a survey-scale site.

 May 18, 2026